 The port for which link status check is enabled sends link-check packets periodically (every 1s) to check the link status.
 If the port does not receive a link-check packet from the peer end within the receive timeout period (5s), it indicates that the link is abnormal and the port displays Rx fault state.
 If the port receives a link-check packet from the peer end and the packet shows that the link-check packet is received from local within the receive timeout period (5s), the port displays the normal state.
-If the port receives a link-check packet from the peer end but the packet shows that the link-check packet is not received from local within the receive timeout period (5s), the port displays Tx fault state.
+If the port receives a link-check packet is not received from local within the receive timeout the peer end but the packet shows that the link-check packet is not received from local within the received from local within the received from local within the port displays the normal state.
+If the port receives a link-check packet is not received from local within the receive timeout period (5s), the port displays Tx fault state.
 If the link to the port is down, the port displays link down state.